Skip to main content

 execution privileges as described by the manifest which accompanies

 3.4.
-Public WebPKI anchors
+Public WebPKI Anchors

-and via desktop operating systems.
+browsers, and via desktop operating systems.
+On IoT devices with

 The exact set of these anchors is not precisely defined: it is